MasterScott/HtmlTagEditorLivetime/README.md

 # Tool
 ![](https://i.ibb.co/Rj3wwQH/balance-gif.gif)

+# Config
+ targeturl -> Enter the url where the html tag is. elementxpath -> Replace it with the html tag's xpath newvalue -> Enter the new value of the html tag

 # Legal
  The software designed to perform website security testing.<br/>
  The author is not responsible for any illegal use of these programs.<br/>